Citi is an advertising partner.

 Maximizing the Citi Simplicity’s benefits

-The best way to ensure you’ll fully maximize the Citi Simplicity Card is to transfer your balance as soon as possible.
-Balance transfers must be made within the first four months of holding the card in order to receive the 0 percent intro APR offer — otherwise, you’ll be stuck with the standard 18.49 percent to 29.24 percent variable APR.
+The best way to fully maximize the Citi Simplicity Card is to transfer your balances as soon as possible.
+Balance transfers must be made within the first four months of holding the card in order to receive the 0 percent intro APR offer — otherwise, you’re stuck with the standard 19.24 percent to 29.99 percent variable APR.
+If you’re planning on making a large purchase that you can pay down over time, the same advice applies.
+The earlier you make your purchase, the longer you’ll have to pay it off.

-For example, the Citi® Double Cash Card offers both rewards — 1 percent cash back as you buy and an additional 1 percent back as you pay for your purchase — and a 0 percent intro APR on balance transfers for 18 months (followed by an 18.49 percent to 28.49 percent variable APR).
+For example, the Citi Double Cash® Card offers both rewards — 1 percent cash back as you buy and an additional 1 percent back as you pay for your purchase — and a 0 percent intro APR on balance transfers for 18 months (followed by a 19.24 percent to 29.24 percent variable APR).

 The bottom line